 Check your Tread

 A tire is considered unsafe once the tread is worn down to 2/32 of an inch, according to the National Highway Traffic Safety Administration (NHTSA).
-You may have heard of the ‘Penny Test’; NHTSA recommends putting the penny in the tread with Abraham Lincoln’s head upside down and facing toward you.
-If you can see the top of Abe’s head, it’s time for new tires.
+A great way to measure depth is with a tread depth gauge.
+Specifically, you may have heard of the ‘Penny Test’; NHTSA recommends putting the penny in the tire tread groove with Abraham Lincoln’s head upside down and facing toward you.
+If you can see the top of Lincoln’s head, it’s time for new tires.